Bikeman868/Urchin/readme.md

 > in your `config.json` file under the path `/myApp/logging`.
 Urchin will use the
 > Newtonsoft Json package to hydrate this class from this section of the config file.

+> Note that you do not have to add anything to the config.json file.
+If there is no configuration
+> at `/myApp/logging` then the default value is used.
+In this example the default is passed as
+> `new LoggingConfig()` and in this example the constructor sets the default values.
+This is the
+> recommended best practice.

 ## Server Features
 * Rules based configuration based on environment, datacenter, machine, application and instance.
 * Centralized configuration management with REST API and configuration mananagement UI.